Barahow/Operational-CRM-Analysis-Retention-Funnel-and-Repurchase-Insights/README.md

-# ChurnShield-Real-Time-Customer-Retention-Analytics
+Operational-CRM-Analysis
-ChurnShield predicts customer churn in real time using synthetic and streaming data.
-It includes automated data pipelines, a Spring Boot API for scoring, and Power BI dashboards with alerts for retention teams.
-This project highlights skills in data engineering, machine learning, API development, and BI.
+This project delivers end-to-end CRM analytics focused on customer retention, purchase funnel optimization, and repurchase prediction using simulated eCommerce and streaming data.
+It features automated data pipelines, real-time scoring APIs built with Spring Boot, and interactive Power BI dashboards designed to provide actionable insights for retention teams.
+The solution demonstrates expertise in data engineering, predictive modeling, API development, and business intelligence visualization.